netlabs-foundation/luthier/doc/sphinx/intro.rst

 need an inbound endpoint.
 The rest are meant to be used in the flow logic.

 Endpoints are never instantiated directly, instead you access them through a EndpointFactory.
-This allows for an automatic lifecyle management, as well reusage features, specially when it comes to resources.
+This allows for an automatic lifecyle management, as well reusage features, specially when it comes to resources (think of a connection to somewhere for example).

 Inbound Endpoints
 *****************